VlachosGroup/AIMSim/README.md

 ![molSim logo](interfaces/UI/molSim-logo.png)

-molSim is a tool for visualizing diversity in your molecular data-set using graph theory.
+molSim is a tool for visualizing diversity in your molecular data-set using structural fingerprints.

 ## Documentation
 [View our Online Documentation](https://himaghna.github.io/molSim/)